uni-courses/AE4874-I-Fundamentals-of-Astrodynamics/README.md

 ![1](./HowToUseTexMaker/addYourself/14.jpeg)
 14. git pull/ git fetch before you push, forgot screenshot.
 ![1](./HowToUseTexMaker/addYourself/15.png)
-15. Then after saving your xlsm and closing it, pres git push
+15. Then after saving your xlsm and closing it, press git push (If you get auth error, you probably cloned my repository instead of your fork/copy of my repository {You are trying to push to my public repository while you're not a collaborator in that, hence you don't have the authentication to push  to it}.
+Please go back to step 1 and try again.)
 ![1](./HowToUseTexMaker/addYourself/16.jpeg)
 16. Then in your ownforked/copied  repository/github of this course click"new pull request"
 ![1](./HowToUseTexMaker/addYourself/17.jpeg)